Uzbekistan

 In 2018, the MoJ issued an order that establishes a new form of annual reporting on the activities of NNOs for submission to the justice bodies, and the Cabinet of Ministers adopted the Decree on Approval of Regulating the Procedures for Monitoring and Studying the Activities of NNOs by the Justice Bodies.
 Within the framework of the procedures for monitoring and studying the NNO activities, justice bodies can check NNOs’ compliance with legislation and their founding documents and see if they use the budgeted funds as stipulated.
 The Decree establishes strict rules and terms for studying NNO activity (for example, a 30 day period of study, and 10 days written notification to NNOs of the start of the study).

-On December 2, 2019, the President of Uzbekistan signed the new Law on Voluntary Activity, in order to define the legal bases for voluntary activity.
+On December 2, 2019, the President signed the new Law on Voluntary Activity, in order to define the legal bases for voluntary activity.
 Previously, Uzbekistani legislation did not include such terms as “volunteer” and “voluntary activity.”
 The law also further distinguishes between forced labor and voluntary activity benefiting public causes, clarifies that compensation of certain expenses associated with voluntary work is permitted, and provides volunteers with the right to obtain insurance from an an activity’s organizer.
 At the same time, the law establishes new requirements for all participants of voluntary activities.

-On March 3, 2021, the President of Uzbekistan issued an Order on Additional Measures for State Support of NNOs Ensuring the Freedom of Their Activities, Protection of Rights and Legitimate Interests, which introduced a number of changes aimed to improve the legal environment for NNOs.
+On March 3, 2021, the President issued an Order on Additional Measures for State Support of NNOs Ensuring the Freedom of Their Activities, Protection of Rights and Legitimate Interests, which introduced a number of changes aimed to improve the legal environment for NNOs.
 For instance, the Order increased the total amount of foreign funding NNOs may receive on an annual basis; reduced the term for re-registration of an NNO, as well as the state registration of its symbols from one month to 15 days; mandated the development of a draft law that introduces administrative liability for interference of state bodies and other officials into the legitimate work of NNOs (the draft was developed in 2021 but was not adopted yet) and other important initiatives enhancing NNOs activity.

-Оn March 4, 2021, the President of Uzbekistan issued a Decree approving the Concept paper on Development of Civil Society in 2021-2025 (the Concept) and the Road Map on Implementation of the Concept (the Roadmap) (jointly referred to as the “package”).
+Оn March 4, 2021, the President issued a Decree approving the Concept paper on Development of Civil Society in 2021-2025 (the Concept) and the Road Map on Implementation of the Concept (the Roadmap) (jointly referred to as the “package”).
 The Concept and the Road Map envision improvements to the legal framework for civil society, partnerships between NNOs and government, and state support for NNOs’ activities, among other issues.
 On May 6, 2023, the Resolution of the Cabinet of Ministers No. 192 “On measures to implement the Concept for the Development of Civil Society in 2023 and 2024” was adopted.
 The Resolution approved a “Roadmap” of 26 measures that seek to do a number of things: improve the legal framework for the development of civil society, increase state support for CSOs, ensure CSO transparency, revise the Law on Social Partnership by expanding the scope of social partnership and introducing mechanisms for social partnership subjects’ (i.e., state bodies’ and CSOs’) accountability to society, establish an electronic platform for organizing grants from the Public Foundation for the Support of NNOs, improve incentive mechanisms for NNOs that have high ratings on the Transparency Standard for NNOs, and implement FATF recommendations on the NPO sector.

-On April 20, 2021, the President of Uzbekistan signed a new Law on Normative Legal Acts (NLAs).
+On April 20, 2021, the President signed a new Law on Normative Legal Acts (NLAs).
 The law provides citizens with the right to adopt NLAs through referenda held according to the Law on Referendum.
 The Law on NLAs envisions that all draft laws and regulations will pass through a public discussion process, which is initiated by posting a draft NLA on the portal for discussion of draft NLAs prior to submission to the body authorized for adoption of NLAs.
 Overall, the initiative has the potential to enhance public discussion of legislative initiatives, strengthen citizen participation in lawmaking, and ensure government accountability for making laws and regulations accessible to the public.

-On June 16, 2021, the President of Uzbekistan issued a Decree on additional measures to ensure the openness of activities of state bodies and organizations and improve implementation of public control.
+On June 16, 2021, the President issued a Decree on additional measures to ensure the openness of activities of state bodies and organizations and improve implementation of public control.
 The President approved the “List of Socially Significant Information” to be posted on the Open Data portal and websites as open data by all state authorities and administration, including the Accounts Chamber, the Central Bank, courts and prosecutors, as well as organizations with public participation.
 The President also approved the roadmap for further increasing the level of openness in the activities of state bodies and organizations.
 In August 2022, these measures were further enhanced through subsequent legislative amendments that established administrative liability for violating the Law on “The Openness of the Activities of Public Authorities and Administration.”
 For instance, the non-publication or incomplete publication of information included in the List of Socially Significant Information and failure to comply with the terms and procedure for publication or distortion of data results in a fine, including on state officials, from 3 to 5 BCVs ($83- $139).
 For the same offense committed repeatedly within a year after the application of an administrative penalty, the fine increases to 5 to 10 BCVs ($139 – $277).

 On January 28, 2022, Uzbekistan adopted a new “Development Strategy of New Uzbekistan for 2022-2026” and the road map for its implementation.
 The Development Strategy consists of seven priority areas and is based on the election program of President Mirziyoyev.
 The objectives of the Strategy directly related to civil society include: